Madness Myths: It’s All Random

 No sport is completely predictable.
 But that doesn’t mean it is totally random.
 You can give yourself an advantage by having better information and strategy.

 Our Record Shows that Results are Not Random

 Every year, we ask our subscribers to share the results of how they did in each pool, good or bad.
 And while specific results may vary for individual subscribers, the overall numbers show that our recommendations continually outperform what a random contestant in a March Madness pool should achieve.

-You can see the analysis of how our picks did in 2017, 2018, and 2019.
-Here are the percentage of our subscribers reported winning at least one prize in each of those years: 90%, 63%, 71%.
-Our recommended picks across all pools outperformed the public in every single round of all three of those years.
+You can see the analysis of how our picks did in 2017, 2018, 2019, 2021 and 2022.
+About 52 percent of our subscribers have reported winning a prize in at least one bracket pool annually over that span.
 Those results would simply not be possible if this were a futile exercise in randomness.